 Manila Zoo is located along Adriatico St., corner Quirino St., Manila, the main entrance of the zoo is fronting the Playground for Manila youth.
-It has a land area of 5.5 hectares and home to numerous species of animals for more than 50 years.
+It has a land area of 5.5 hectares and home to numerous species of fascinating animals for more than 50 years.
+It is a government-run animal theme park under the city of Manila.

-We’ve been to Manila Zoo many times not because we like the place or we’re visiting one of our monkey relatives held captive there, but it’s for our 4 year old son (he is 9 years old this June 2015).
+We’ve been to Manila Zoo many times not because we like the place or we’re visiting one of our monkey relatives held captive there, but it’s for our 4-year-old son (he is 9 years old this June 2015).
 In a span of 4 years, I think we visited the place 3 times (record-breaking).
-We’re considering the Zoo as one of the educational places that we can get our son into.
+We’re considering the Zoo as one of the essential educational places we can get our son into.

-I noticed that it is slowly losing its animals.
+It is heartbreaking to see that the zoo is losing its animals.
 When I was a kid there are two elephants and a Giraffe but now there is one old elephant (Mali) remaining and the Giraffe is no longer around.
 There are Zebras, and Orangutan but just like what I have mentioned, it is also gone.

 On the positive note, the zoo is still the nearest place in Metro Manila where kids and adults can learn about different species of wild animals.
 Other than the usual farm animals such as pigs, cows, carabao, goats, and house pets like parrots, dogs, and cats.